Accreditation in Public Relations

 Accreditation Contact

-To learn more about the APR or CPRC process, please contact the chapter’s VP of Accreditation Ginger Broslat, APR, CPRC, and we’ll connect you with a board member to help.
+To learn more about the APR or CPRC process, please contact the chapter’s VP of Accreditation Jennifer Kleman, APR, CPRC, and we’ll connect you with a board member to help.